 When tears or tantrums begin, it is important that a parent gently continue to listen, thoughtfully staying near the child, touching him or holding him gently and saying a few words of caring.
 For example, "Tell me more," "I love you," "I'm sorry it happened that way."
 If you say too much, you'll dominate the interaction, and you won't be listening any more.
 Your child will feel deeply cared about if you are able to listen to how he feels without trying to correct his feelings.
 When a child has stormed or cried the feelings through, he will begin to notice you and his surroundings again, and will generally feel deeply relieved and refreshed.
-Light laughter or yawns will often follow a stormy cry, indicating that a child has done almost enough emotional release to begin to relax and think well at last.
+Light laughter or yawns will often follow a stormy cry, indicating that a child has.